aldyputra123/kaimandres.nvim/README.md

 ## Configuration

-Because this theme is built on the Kanagawa engine, it supports a wide range of customizations.
+Because Kaimandres is based on the Kanagawa engine, it supports a wide range of customizations.

 ```lua
 require('kaimandres').setup({